Analog Man King Of Tone Delays

-When you get to the top of the list I will email you and you can order one KoT pedal of any available version.
-If you were on the list before this date but did not see my email, it probably got flagged as SPAM.
-Then contact me with your email address on the list and I will give you ordering info.
+When you get to the top of the list we will email you and you can order one KoT pedal of any available version.
+If you were on the list before this date but did not see our email, it probably got flagged as SPAM.
+Then contact us with your email address on the list and I will give you ordering info.

-Sorry I can't tell you exactly how long the wait will be if you get on it now, but this shipping date should give you a very good idea.
+Sorry I can't tell you exactly how long the wait will be if you get on it now, but this current list shipping date will tell you the exact current waiting time.

 Why the long wait and delays?